tmr232/Sark/README.rst

 directories.
 If your directory structure differs from::

     Sark
-    +---codecs
     +---plugins
     +---sark
+        +---encodings

-You need to set two environment variables to get the proxies to work.
-Set :code:`sarkPlugins` to the location of the plugins directory, and :code:`sarkCodecs` to the codecs directory.
+To get the plugin proxies to work, set :code:`sarkPlugins` to the location of the plugins directory.

 However, I highly recommend adhering to the aforementioned directory structure as it enables quick updates (:code:`git pull`.)